Lemon Drop Shot Recipe

 Can I Make My Own Simple Syrup?

-You sure can!
-Make a simple syrup by combining equal parts granulated white sugar and water in a medium saucepan.
+Don’t have simple syrup on hand?
+You can easily make your own.
+Just combine equal parts granulated white sugar and water in a medium saucepan.
 Bring to a boil, stirring frequently until all of the sugar is dissolved.
+Allow to cool and then store in the fridge.

-Simple syrup can be used in tons of cocktail recipes so feel free to make extra.
+This can be used in tons of cocktail recipes so feel free to make extra.
 Just keep it refrigerated and it should be good for up to a month.

 5 from 2 votes